ricardpaschoeto/Deep-Learning/README.md

 # Project 03 - TV Script Generation

-using part of the Simpsons dataset of scripts from 27 seasons.
+Using part of the Simpsons dataset of scripts from 27 seasons.
 The Neural Network you'll build will generate a new TV script for a scene at Moe's Tavern.

 # Project 04 - Face Generation